Chesney Brown: Storylines

-Chesney is the younger brother of Fiz Brown (Jennie McAlpine) and son of Cilla Battersby-Brown (Wendi Peters).
+Chesney is the younger brother of Fiz Brown (Jennie McAlpine) and son of Cilla Brown (Wendi Peters).
 Chesney soon bonds with Cilla's boyfriend Les Battersby (Bruce Jones), and also gets on well with Fiz's then-boyfriend Kirk (Andrew Whyment) who is also a lodger with Les and Cilla.
-In 2004, Rita Sullivan (Barbara Knox) clips Chesney around the ear for repeatedly stealing sweets from her shop; Chesney falls against some shelving and is slightly hurt.
+In 2004, Rita Sullivan (Barbara Knox) clips Chesney around the ear for repeatedly stealing sweets from her shop; Chesney falls against some shelving, and is slightly hurt.
 When Cilla learns of the incident, she spots an opportunity for compensation.
-The Battersby-Browns take Chesney to hospital, with Cilla prompting her son to complain of fake symptoms so that he will be diagnosed with concussion.
-Rita is arrested and charged with assaulting a minor and Cilla coaches Chesney into giving the 'right' answers; Rita is ordered to pay £500 in damages to the family and £500 in court fees.
+Chesney is taken to hospital by the Battersby-Browns, with Cilla prompting her son to complain of fake symptoms so that he will be diagnosed with a concussion.
+Rita is arrested and charged with assaulting a minor, and Cilla coaches Chesney into giving the 'right' answers; Rita is ordered to pay £500 in damages to the family and £500 in court fees.
 Disappointed with the court payment, Cilla seeks a £3,000 out of court settlement.
 Rita puts the Kabin on the market and prepares to leave the area, but Les talks Cilla out of any further action.
 Rita bears no ill will against Chesney, later employing him to do a paper round.
 Chesney attempts to run away after his mum leaves without him, but Les takes him back in.
-He is given a pure breed Great Dane dog by the Duckworths, which he names Schmeichel after the Danish former Manchester United footballer Peter Schmeichel.
+He receives a pure breed Great Dane dog from the Duckworths, which he names Schmeichel, after the Danish former Manchester United footballer, Peter Schmeichel.
 He also befriends Sophie Webster (Brooke Vincent).
 Later that year, Cilla starts to abuse Chesney, such as threatening to hit him if he tells Les about her affairs and also running away with him as she taunts him that no-one loves him.
 Eventually, Cilla is good to Chesney.